Repost from 2015. Edited, updated, and corrected.

 In general, the dominant view of Americans is that the Bible is the word of God, be it inspired or actual, as opposed to a collection of stories recorded by man.
 That is consistent with the findings that the United States is a predominantly Christian nation and that Americans overwhelmingly believe in God.

-Perhaps it is time for Christian churches to stop studying the Bible for a year so they can focus on reading and studying a few of Bart Ehrman’s books.
-Of course, if pastors did this they might risk being fired because their congregations would know that they’ve been lying to the them about the Bible (and it IS a lie to omit facts about the origin, nature, and history of the Biblical text).
+Perhaps it is time for Christian churches to stop studying the Bible for a year so they can focus on reading and studying a few of Dr. Bart Ehrman’s books.
+Of course, if pastors did this they might risk being fired because their congregations would know that they’ve been lying to them about the Bible — and it IS a lie to omit facts about the origin, nature, and history of the Biblical text.

 Until Evangelicals are disabused of their errant beliefs about the Bible, they will continue to arrogantly think that they have THE truth, that their God is the one, true, living God, and that the words of the Bible are God directly speaking to them.
-Until they understand that the Bible is not what they claim it is, there is no hope of a rational discussion.
+Until they understand that the Bible is not what they claim it is, there is no hope of having rational discussions with them.
 The Evangelical position can be summed up like this: God said it, end of discussion.